l12f3r/CKAstudy/Managing the Kubernetes API Server and Pods/02managingObjectsLabelsAnnotationsNamespaces/02workingWithLabels.md

 - Controllers and Services matches to Pods using Selectors
     - How Kubernetes knows if a subset of Pods belongs to a specific Deployment, or Service
     - Services can route workload to a Pod with a matching Label
-- Influences Pods scheduling into specific Nodes (Pods that need SSD can be scheduled to Nodes with a SSD matching label, for instance)
+- Influences Pods scheduling into specific Nodes (Pods that need SSD can be scheduled to Nodes with a SSD `nodeSelector`, for instance)

 ### Services